|Our Home Page||A History of Photography: The 2000s||A Tedious Explanation of the f/stop|

 That second item, the focal length of your lens, has a wrinkle to it.
 On one hand, it's pretty straightforward in that the depth of field of a 50mm lens at, say, f/8, is the same regardless of what camera the lens is on.
 The wrinkle is that the 50mm lens can be wide angle, normal or telephoto depending on the camera body to which it is attached and format of the film or sensor of that camera.
 This sounds like some theoretical aside, but in fact has some important implications in this digital age.
 This is because in the film days, just about everyone used 35mm film and lenses in the same focal length range; now, in digital, sensor sizes vary from tiny to full-frame 35mm sized and even beyond.
 There is no standardization on sensor size, and each size comes with its own requirements for focal lengths.
 In general, now that digital has taken over, sensors are smaller than film was, the lenses are shorter, and the depth of field is greater.
 If you want everything in focus all the time, this is great.
 If you'd like to be able to throw some things out of focus every once in a while, this can be a challenge.

 Not in focus?
 Who'd want that?
-Well, not everyone wants everything in focus all the time, and many people equipped with lovely little digital cameras find it easy to get lots of depth of field and surprisingly difficult to get limited depth of field.
+Well, not everyone wants everything in focus all the time, and many people equipped with lovely little digital cameras or a smartphone camera find it easy to get lots of depth of field and surprisingly difficult to get limited depth of field.
 This has to do with the relationship of film formats/sensor sizes to the focal lengths of lenses used.
 It can be annoying because limited depth of field, to make your subject stand out against the foreground and background, is a pleasing way to isolate and emphasize your subject.
 In fact, a lot of filmmakers are wetting themselves with excitement as DSLRs start being able to do HD video for this very reason; they get to use longer lenses and get less depth of field and (separately) the ability to do real wide angle work.
 They'll say it has the "film look".
 A big part of this is the limited depth of field resulting from longer lenses.
 The next bit of this page goes into this some more (remember, this is a Tedious Explanation!) and you can safely skip it and move down to the next section.

 The key thing to understand here is that when you buy your camera or camera body, you are by default setting yourself up for different ranges of lens focal lengths for wide angle, normal and telephoto views.
 We're going to talk a bit about the "normal" lens for a camera.
 Once you know what the normal lens is (and I will stop putting in quotes from here on out), you'll know that any focal length shorter than that is wide angle, and the shorter it gets, the wider-angle it gets, and that anything longer than normal is telephoto, and the longer it gets, the more telephoto the lens is.